-How to list a farm for sale in Colombia and find serious buyers
+How to list a farm for sale in Colombia and attract serious buyers

-Selling a farm doesn't depend only on uploading pretty photos.
-This guide shows you what information to publish, what documents to have ready, and how to filter serious buyers.
+Selling a farm isn't just about uploading pretty photos.
+This guide shows you what data to publish, which documents to have ready, and how to filter for serious buyers.

 IDIOMA DEL ARTÍCULO